WilfHass/F1-DASHboard/README.md

 [Formula 1](https://www.kaggle.com/datasets/tusharsingh1411/formula1-data-1950-2022)
 data set on the Kaggle website.
 The data set comprises of the driver positions/points earned at the end of each year (Grand Prix), the fastest lap for each race and corresponding driver/teams, and the results of each race (winner, number of laps, location).
+The data is made publlicly available by Kaggle user [Tushar Singh](https://www.kaggle.com/tusharsingh1411) under the [Creative Commons License](https://creativecommons.org/publicdomain/zero/1.0/).

 A more in-depth explanation can be found in [the proposal](docs/proposal.md). data dictionary.

 ## Description of the Dashboard